r. Provisions and contingent liabilities / assets

 22. Investment Properties - Real Estate Investment Trusts (REITs)

-The investment in Real Estate Investment Trusts (REIT's) of ' 131,338 Lakhs as at year ended March 31, 2025 (Previous year ended March 31, 2024'64,726 Lakhs) has been disclosed as part of the Investment Property in accordance with the IRDAI AFI Master Circular 2024 and the IRDAI AFI Regulations 2024 under schedule 8 and 8A of the Financial Statements.
+The investment in Real Estate Investment Trusts (REIT's) of f 222,931 Lakhs as at year ended March 31, 2026 (Previous year ended March 31, 2025 f 131,338 Lakhs) has been disclosed as part of the Investment Property in accordance with the IRDAI AFI Master Circular 2024 and the IRDAI AFI Regulations 2024 under schedule 8 and 8A of the Financial Statements.

 23. Derivatives

 The Company offers guaranteed products wherein the Policyholders are assured of a fixed rate of return for premiums to be received in future.
 These premiums are likely to be received over a longer tenure and the guaranteed rate of return is fixed at the beginning of the policy term.
 Any fall in interest rates would mean that each incremental investment of the Company would earn a lower rate of return.
-Accordingly, the Company manages the Interest Rate Risk in accordance with the IRDAI AFI Master Circular 2024 and the IRDAI AFI Regulations 2024 which allows insurers to deal in rupee interest rate derivatives such as Forward Rate Agreements (“FRAs"), Interest Rate Swaps (“IRS") and Exchange Traded Interest Rate Futures (“IRF").
+Accordingly, the Company manages the Interest Rate Risk in accordance with the IRDAI AFI Master Circular 2024 and the IRDAI AFI Regulations 2024 (as amended) which allows insurers to deal in rupee interest rate derivatives such as Forward Rate Agreements ("FRAs"), Interest Rate Swaps ("IRS") and Exchange Traded Interest Rate Futures ("IRF"), and Bond Forward Agreements (BFAs).

 The Company has in place a derivative policy approved by Board which covers various aspects that apply to the functioning of the derivative transactions undertaken to substantiate the hedge strategy to mitigate the interest rate risk, thereby managing the volatility of returns from future fixed income investments, due to variations in market interest rates.

-The Company enters into Forward Rate Agreements (FRA) transactions, as part of its Hedging strategy, to hedge the interest rate sensitivity for highly probable forecasted transactions as permitted by the IRDAI circular on Interest Rate Derivatives.
+The Company enters into Forward Rate Agreements (FRAs) / Bond Forward Agreements (BFAs) transactions, as part of its Hedging strategy, to hedge the interest rate sensitivity for highly probable forecasted transactions as permitted by the IRDAI circular on Interest Rate Derivatives and IRDAI circular on Exposure to Forward Contracts in Government Securities.

-Forward Rate Agreement derivative contracts are over-the-counter (OTC) transactions wherein, the Company lock-in the yield on the government bond for the period till the maturity of the contract with an objective to lock in the price of an interest bearing security at a future date.
+Interest Rate derivative contracts (FRAs / BFAs) are over-the-counter (OTC) derivative contracts wherein, the Company lock-in the yield on the government bond for the period till the maturity of the contract with an objective to lock in the price of an interest-bearing security at a future date.

-Derivatives (FRA) are undertaken by Company solely for the purpose of hedging interest rate risks on account of following forecasted transactions: a) Reinvestment of maturity proceeds of existing fixed income investments; b) Investment of interest income receivable; and c) Expected policy premium income receivable on insurance contracts which are already underwritten in Life, Pension & Annuity business.
+Derivatives (FRA / BFA) are undertaken by Company solely for the purpose of hedging interest rate risks on account of following forecasted transactions: a) Reinvestment of maturity proceeds of existing fixed income investments; b) Investment of interest income receivable; and c) Expected policy premium income receivable on insurance contracts which are already underwritten in Life, Pension & Annuity business.

 B. Qualitative Disclosures on risk exposure in Fixed Income Derivatives: